-As an agency of The Canadian Council of Churches, Project Ploughshares provides expertise and analysis to the council and its members on peace and security issues and assists them in shaping an ecumenical response to those issues.
+Project Ploughshares provides expertise and analysis to the council and its members on peace and security issues, and assists them in shaping an ecumenical response to those issues.

-Policy work and program implementation are often carried out in collaboration with other NGOs, in Canada and internationally.
-Project Ploughshares is a member of the Canadian Council for International Co-operation, Peacebuild, the Canadian Network to Abolish Nuclear Weapons, the Steering Board of the Control Arms Coalition and the International Action Network on Small Arms.
+Policy work and program implementation are often carried out in collaboration with other Canadian and international nongovernmental organizations (NGOs).
+Project Ploughshares is a member of the Canadian Council for International Co-operation, Peacebuild, the Canadian Network to Abolish Nuclear Weapons, the International Campaign to Abolish Nuclear Weapons (ICAN, winner of the 2017 Nobel Peace Prize), and the Campaign to Stop Killer Robots, and is on the Steering Board of the Control Arms Coalition and the International Action Network on Small Arms.

-Among the wider NGO community we help shape debates on issues such as nuclear disarmament, ballistic missile defence, the arms trade, space security, Canada’s role in Afghanistan and Canadian security spending.
+We work within the wider NGO community to inform the general public on issues such as nuclear disarmament, ballistic missile defence, the arms trade, space security, Canada’s role in Afghanistan, and Canadian security spending.

-Project Ploughshares has a broad and engaged constituency in Canada, which includes its nine sponsoring church denominations, a network of local Ploughshares groups and a donor constituency of more than 8,000 individuals.
+Project Ploughshares has a broad and engaged constituency in Canada, which includes nine sponsoring churches and a donor constituency of approximately 5,000 individuals.